VPDC

 • Contact LAC Department of Public Health immediately (instructions below) and collect appropriate specimens as below.

-• Throat swab for culture or PCR – Use a flocked swab to collect a throat culture or PCR.
+• Throat Swab for Culture or PCR: Use a flocked swab to collect a throat culture or PCR.
 Store specimen in viral transport media.

 • Poliovirus is not commonly found in CSF and is only recommended for suspected cases with paralysis.